Point guard

 The point guard (PG), also called the one or the point, is one of the five positions in a regulation basketball game.

-A point guard has perhaps the most specialized role of any position and is usually the shortest player on the court, albeit this may not always be the case.
+A point guard has perhaps the most specialized role of any position and is usually the shortest player on the court, although this may not always be the case.
 Point guards are expected to control the pace of the game.
 They effectively "run" the team's offense by controlling the ball and making sure that it gets to the right player at the right time.
 Generally, point guards are expected to be proficient in both passing and dribbling the ball, in order to facilitate ball movement.
-In a pick and roll offense, the point guard typically moves off screens to facilitate the ball to a big, in most cases the power forward or the center.
+In a pick and roll offense, the point guard typically moves off screens to facilitate the ball to a big, in most cases either the power forward or the center.
 Likewise, point guards can also shoot off screens if given separation.
 In transition, the point guard must be able to pass and handle the ball without committing excessive turnovers.
 Defensively, the point guard is generally responsible for guarding above the key on the perimeter.

 Above all, the point guard must understand and accept their coach's game plan; in this way, the position can be compared to the position of quarterback in gridiron football.
-They must also be able to adapt to what the defense is allowing and must control the pace of the game.
+They must also be able to adapt to what the defense is allowing and control the pace of the game.

 Overview

 A point guard specializes in certain skills, like other player positions in basketball.
 Their primary job is to facilitate scoring opportunities for their team, or sometimes for themselves.
 Lee Rose has described a point guard as a coach on the floor, who can handle and distribute the ball to teammates.
-This typically involves setting up plays on the court, getting the ball to the teammate in the best position to score and controlling the tempo of the game.
+This typically involves setting up plays on the court, getting the ball to the teammate in the best position to score, and controlling the tempo of the game.
 Generally, a point guard should always look out for teammates and have the ability to pass well.
 A point guard should know when and how to instigate a fast break and initiate the more deliberate sets.
-Point guards are expected to be vocal floor leaders, with situational awareness of the shot clock and game clock times, the score, the number of remaining timeouts for both teams and more.
+Point guards are expected to be vocal floor leaders, with situational awareness of the shot clock and game clock times, the score, the number of remaining timeouts for both teams, and more.